umarashfaq/draggy/README.md

 Draggy
 ======

 Draggy is a jQuery plugin which creates GMail style scrollbars.
+To get started, download the project, open index.html and follow instructions.